Governor Samuel Ortom of Benue State has flagged off the contributory pension scheme for civil servants in the state.

 The governor said that the new scheme will bring a lasting solution to the problems of non-payment of pension and gratuities.

 According to him, “this flag-off is long overdue, given the suffering that our retired staff who are owed their pensions and gratuities have had to go through.
-I, therefore, apologize on behalf of our Government as well as previous Administrations in the State to our workers both serving and retired for the inability to find a lasting solution to the pension problem before now.
+I, therefore, apologise on behalf of our government as well as previous administrations in the state to our workers both serving and retired for the inability to find a lasting solution to the pension problem before now.

 “This is no doubt a painful but necessary sacrifice that we all must make in order to overcome and put behind us the problem of huge pension liabilities with its accompanying pain and misery to unpaid retired staff.

 “I, therefore, call on all, especially our workers to welcome and embrace the Contributory Pension Scheme.
 All serving and retired staff should see the Contributory Pension Scheme for what it is the necessary panacea to the State’s pension ailment.
 This is because in the long run, it is expected to be a win-win solution to all stakeholders as those who are enrolling into the Scheme now can look forward to a more secure financial future on retirement.

 “For those who have already retired but are owed their retirement benefits, the government would be availed the opportunity to borrow from the accumulated pension funds to defray some of the pension liabilities.
 Similarly, the State Government would be offered the window of opportunity to also borrow from the pension fund to provide critical infrastructure with well-structured repayment patterns and means.